ssdv1/make_cv/README.md

 6. Under Reviews click “List the manuscripts you reviewed in the selected period”
 7. Click the Download Icon (down arrow thingy)
 8. Rename the downloaded json file `reviews data.json` and put it in your `mydata/Service` folder on the s-drive.
 The .json file will get converted to `reviews data.xlsx` when the cv is created.
 If you have your own reviewing records from before you started using Web of Science you can add them to a separate file called `reviews_non-publons.xlsx`   Use the same format as the `reviews data.xlsx` file i.e. ”Journal, Date, Rounds” and that will automatically get added to the reviews data whenever your c.v. or FAR is generated.
-   make\_cv.py will gather the reviews by journal and list the number reviews for each journal in the c.v.   it will also sum up the total number of reviews performed over the time period where records were kept and list that in the c.v. as well.
+   make\_cv will gather the reviews by journal and list the number reviews for each journal in the c.v.   it will also sum up the total number of reviews performed over the time period where records were kept and list that in the c.v. as well.

 Teaching

-7. Every school has a different format for their teaching evaluation data.
-Make\_cv.py assume there will be entries in this file under the column headings: ‘combined\_course\_num', 'STRM', 'term', 'course\_section', 'course\_title','question', ‘Weighted Average', 'enrollment', 'count\_evals'.
+7. Every school has a different format for their teaching evaluation data.  make\_cv assumes there will be entries in this file under the column headings: ‘combined\_course\_num', 'STRM', 'term', 'course\_section', 'course\_title','question', ‘Weighted Average', 'enrollment', 'count\_evals'.
 ‘Combined\_course\_num’ is the course catalog number i.e. something like “ME515/CE538” for a cross-listed class.
 ‘STRM’ is an integer field which is an integer associated with the term the class was taught.
 This is used to sort the teaching chronologically.  ‘term’ is the text name of the term i.e. ‘Summer 2024’.  ‘course\_section’ is a section number.
 This is treated as text, but is commonly an integer.  ‘course\_title’ is the title i.e. “Intro. to Finite Element Methods”.
-‘Question’ is an integer associated with the question number on the teaching evaluation.  make\_cv.py is currently assuming that question 19 and 20 are the ones that ask how you rate this instructor and how you rate this course.
+‘Question’ is an integer associated with the question number on the teaching evaluation.  make\_cv is currently assuming that question 19 and 20 are the ones that ask how you rate this instructor and how you rate this course.
 These are the responses that go into the cv.
 ‘Weighted Average’ is the teaching evaluation times the number of evaluations.
 ‘Enrollment’ is the total enrollment in the section, and ‘count\_evals’ is the number of teaching evaluations received for that class.
+This format is likely to not be convenient for other Universities.
+See the customization section below for how to change this..

 ### Configuration & Customization

-To use all of the features of make\_cv.py, some additional information must be provided.
+To use all of the features of make\_cv, some additional information must be provided.
 The file CV/cv.cfg contains all of the configuration information.
 This is a text file that can be edited with any text editor.
 To use any of the Google Scholar features, you have to enter your Google ID.
 To find this go to [Google Scholar](https://scholar.google.com) and click on “My profile” in the top left.
 If you examine the url for this page it should have a section that looks like: user=m\_of3wYAAAAJ\&hl=en.
 Your user id is the string after the \= sign up to but not including the &.
 So in this case it is “m\_of3wYAAAAJ”.
 Put this value into the cv.cfg file under “googleid”.

-The other significant configuration that can be done with this file is to set the defaults for what sections of the cv make\_cv.py controls.
+The other significant configuration that can be done with this file is to set the defaults for what sections of the cv make\_cv controls.
 These are controlled by the entries under “CV”.
-If a data file is empty or missing, make\_cv.py will automatically exclude it so you don’t need to turn off empty sections.
+If a data file is empty or missing, make\_cv will automatically exclude it so you don’t need to turn off empty sections.
 I often leave all the sections on, then use command line options (discussed below) to create a shorter c.v. when I need that.

 Further configurations can be done by editing the file cv\_header.tex, cv.tex, and cv\_tables.tex.